epics-base/exampleJava/database/README.md

 # database

-A pvAccess server that has PVRecords
+A pvAccess server that has a database of PVRecords.

 ## Building

+In the exampleJava/database directory

+    mvn install

+## Running

-In the example directory
+In the exampleJava/database directory

-    mvn package
+    mvn exec:exec
-    cd shell
-    cp sourceEXAMPLE source
-    # edit file source so that EPICSV4 is correctly defined

-## To start the example

-    mrk> pwd
-    /home/epicsv4/master/exampleJava/database/shell
-    mrk> ./exampleDatabase

 ## database/src/org/epics/exampleJava/exampleDatabase